-Memory foam pillows come in two common varieties.
+Foam bed pillows come in two common varieties.
 They will either be one solid chunk of foam, or they’ll be filled with memory foam clusters.

 Either way, they suffer from the same problem – the foam either gets hard and dry, or it breaks down and turns powdery.